-At our office, the health and safety of our clients/patients and employees are top of mind amid concerns about the spread of coronavirus (COVID-19).
+At our office, the health and safety of our clients/patients and employees are top of mind amid ongoing concerns about COVID-19.
 We are here to serve you, so we want to let you know how we are to operate safely and effectively.
 Our thoughts are with everyone affected by the coronavirus.

 Steps We’re Taking

-We are strictly monitoring information from the Centers for Disease Control and Prevention (CDC) and federal, state, and local agencies to help ensure the actions we’re taking are in line with the latest CDC recommendations and guidance.
+We continue to strictly monitor information from the Centers for Disease Control and Prevention (CDC) and federal, state, and local agencies to help ensure the actions we’re taking are in line with the latest CDC recommendations and guidance.

 As any properly run dental office in this state, we regularly follow the infection control procedures spelled out in the California Code of Regulations.
 We review and update our minimum infection control standards every year.
 A copy of this is conspicuously posted in our office.

 All instruments are in good working order and sterilized before every use.
 They are first run through an ultrasonic unit, then air dried and packaged for sterilization.
 A chemical indicator is used to confirm that essential sterilization parameters have been met.
 External indicators on each package also verify that the instruments have been sterilized.